 These are signs of spider mites.
 To be sure that this is the problem, shake your plant over a piece of white paper.
 If you see what looks like particles of dust scurrying over the paper, then the plant has spider mites.
 Spray the plant with a strong jet of water to wash the bugs off.
 Follow with a (gentler) spray of insecticidal soap diluted with water.
 Wiping leaves regularly also helps keeps mites away.

 Are Peace Lilies Poisonous?

 These plants are toxic to both dogs and cats, so keep them out of reach of pets if possible.
 They are also mildly toxic to humans.
-Ingesting the plant can cause burning and swelling of lips, mouth, and tongue, difficulty speaking or swallowing, vomiting, nausea, and diarrhea.
-Make sure children wash their hands well after touching peace lilies.
+Ingesting the plant can cause burning and swelling of lips, mouth, and tongue; difficulty speaking or swallowing; vomiting; nausea; and diarrhea.
+Make sure children wash their hands thoroughly after touching peace lilies.

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.

 I was giving a peace lily that's in a container with no hole drainage.
 How can I seperate them without hurting them?

 My peace lily leaves are brown around the edges.
 Can I cut them all down for new growth?